Argentina 2-1 Chile: 'The Copa's set up for Brazil' - Messi slams CONMEBOL 'corruption' and snubs medal ceremony after red | Goal.com

 "There is no doubt, the whole thing is set up for Brazil," he fired, before suggesting that he paid the price for his previous outburst against the refereeing of the semi final.

+"I hope the VAR and referees don't play any part in the final and that Peru can compete but it looks tough to me.

-"I did not want to be part of this corruption, we shouldn't have to be.
+"I did not want to be part of this corruption, we shouldn't have to be part of this disrepect we suffered during the Copa America.

+"We could have gone further but we weren't allowed into the final.
+Corruption, referees and all the rest stopped people from enjoying the football.

 "I always tell the truth and I'm honest, that is what keeps me calm, if what I say has repercussions that is not my business.